paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 Amendment by section 40242(e)(14) of Pub.
 L. 112–141 applicable to transfers made after July 6, 2012, see section 40242(h) of Pub.
 L. 112–141, set out as a note under [section 420 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section420&num=0&edition=prelim), Internal Revenue Code.

 #### Effective Date of 2008 Amendment
 Amendment by Pub.
 L. 110–458 effective as if included in the provisions of Pub.
 L. 109–280 to which the amendment relates, except as otherwise provided, see section 112 of Pub.
-L. 110–458, set out as a note under section 72 Title 26, Internal Revenue Code.
+L. 110–458, set out as a note under [section 72 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section72&num=0&edition=prelim), Internal Revenue Code.

 #### Effective Date of 2006 Amendment
 Pub.
 L. 109–280, title I, § 103(c), Aug.
 17, 2006, 120 Stat.
 816, as amended by Pub.
 L. 110–458, title I, § 101(c)(3), Dec.
 23, 2008, 122 Stat.
 5098, provided that: “(1) In general.—The amendments made by this section [amending this section and sections 1056 and 1132 of this title] shall apply to plan years beginning after December 31, 2007. “(2) Collective bargaining exception.—In the case of a plan maintained pursuant to 1 or more collective bargaining agreements between employee representatives and 1 or more employers ratified before January 1, 2008, the amendments made by this section shall not apply to plan years beginning before the earlier of—“(A) the later of—“(i) the date on which the last collective bargaining agreement relating to the plan terminates (determined without regard to any extension thereof agreed to after the date of the enactment of this Act [Aug.
 17, 2006]), or “(ii) the first day of the first plan year to which the amendments made by this section would (but for this paragraph) apply, or “(B) January 1, 2010.
 For purposes of subparagraph (A)(i), any plan amendment made pursuant to a collective bargaining agreement relating to the plan which amends the plan solely to conform to any requirement added by this section shall not be treated as a termination of such collective bargaining agreement.”